-Mental health issues affect one in four Australians.
+Mental health issues affect one in five Australians.

 Lost Bird Found Project

 Mental Health Month in October annually is an opportunity to raise awareness and highlight how mental health issues impact the lives of many.

 The Lost Bird Found Project is an initiative to encourage conversations about mental illness and make a positive impact on the community through the creation of handcrafted birds that will be hidden around North Sydney and beyond… and it's finders keepers!

 The organisations below are available to individuals, family members, concerned friends or carers.
 If you require additional support or have any questions please feel free to contact Council’s Access and Inclusion Coordinator on 9936 8195.